oomdb/dbhealthcheck/README.md

 # dbhealthcheck
-  A SQL Scripts to check oracle
+  A SQL Scripts to check oracle db.

+# examples